allenai/unified-io-2/README.md

 python3 create_data/tfdatasets/coco_all/build.py ~/data/tfds ~/data/vqa ~/data/coco_annotations
 ```

-Will upload a tfdataset of COCO data, which we allows tasks such as `image_generation_coco_2017`
+Will upload a tfdataset of COCO data, which allows tasks such as `image_generation_coco_2017`
 and `image_caption_coco_2017` to be used.
 Some datasets, such as the refexp datasets, that use
-the public tensoflow catelog might have their own manual pre-processing steps as well
+the public tensoflow catalog might have their own manual pre-processing steps as well
 which will be specified on their webpage.

 UnifiedIO 2 contains a large number of tasks, for this initial release we only include
-a subset but will add more as we test verify additional tasks.
+a subset but will add more as we test and verify additional tasks.

 ### Preprocessing
 Pre-processing in UIO2 happens in three stages:

 1. Task-specific pre-processing constructs a prompt and builds input and outputs in the supported modalities.
 This stage needs to resize and pad images into the
 correct sizes, and provide masks to show which parts of the image are padding (typically with `unified_io.data.data_utils.resize_and_pad`).
-Audio segments need to be converted to mel-spectograms, which can also be masked if working with
+Audio segments need to be converted to mel-spectrograms, which can also be masked if working with
 noised data.
 This stage is implemented by various preprocessing functions in `unified_io.data.preprocessing`.
 The demo shows how to do this for raw inputs.
 To allow this stage to do different pre-processing during training and testing,